LgHS/TweetPlotBot/README.md

 # TweetPlotBot

-Writes tweets live on the plotter, wow
+Writes tweets live on the plotter, wow such wonderful

+## Run

+`npm start`